 Yes, you can!
 Simply replace milk with almond milk and don’t add other dairy ingredients.
 Basmati rice is vegan!

 Is Phirni Healthy?

 Absolutely healthy!
-Prepared with milk which contains vitamin A, D, and calcium.
-Rice produces carbs that need to improve energy level.
-Rice is gluten free and the best source of protein.
+Prepared with milk which contains vitamins A, D, and calcium.
+Rice produces carbs that need to improve energy levels.
+Rice is gluten-free and the best source of protein.
 To make it more healthy, replace white sugar with brown sugar or jaggery.
 Good for kids!

 Can I make Phirni with Rice Flour?

 Yes, you can make phirni with rice flour.
 It will be fully smooth in texture.
 Mix the rice flour in milk and give it a good mix.
 Let it rest for 10 minutes.
 In the meanwhile, boil the milk and add rice flour milk mixture in boiling milk and quickly stir to avoid lumps.
 Let it cook for few minutes on medium heat.
 As it starts getting thick then add sugar, cardamom powder, and rose water.
 Khoya and condensed milk will add more flavor but it totally optional to add.
 Mix all the ingredients and let it cook for a few minutes to get a semi-thick texture.